How to get an Award from the Trust

 Money Available

-We still have funds available to give grants to individuals and organisation which meet our objectives.
+We are happy to consider grant applications from individuals and organisations which meet our objectives.
 Whilst these objectives may be seen as limited, there is considerable flexibility in the use of the wording "not exclusively" and "not limited to" so if you think we can help please email us or contact a Trustee.

 How to apply for a grant or loan